-The Cornerstone training system tracks all training and sends reminders when you are due to re-train.
+The Cornerstone Learning Management System (LMS) tracks all training and sends reminders when you are due to re-train.
+Reminders are send at the date of expiration.
 Training taken prior to June 25, 2018 was not able to be transfered into this system and must be retaken.

 - Log into ULink

 - One the Employee tab in the Human Resources section, click Cornerstone

 - Hover over Learning

 - Click Browse for Training